Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Dose: (adrenaline for self-administration)

-300 micrograms repeated after 5 minutes as necessary
+300 micrograms, then 300 micrograms after 5 minutes as required

 ChoiceDrugDosage